SubinoyBera/SupplyChain-Sentinel/SECURITY.md

 ---

 ## Reporting a Vulnerability
-We take security seriously and appreciate contributions that help improve our project.
+Security is taken seriously and contributions that help improve the project are highly appreciated.
 If you discover a vulnerability, please report it responsibly by emailing [subinoyberadgp@gmail.com](mailto:subinoyberadgp@gmail.com).

 ### Information to Include:
 - *Description:* Detailed explanation of the vulnerability.